-- ✓ For reducing the burden of reporting on market participants and to make best use of existing data sources, reporting should involve where possible ENTSOG (Recital 8); - the obligation for reporting should be phased in, starting with transmitting fundamental data available on the transparency platforms of ENTSOG (Recital 11); - ▲ ENTSOG shall, on behalf of market participants, report information to ACER in relation to the capacity and use of facilities for transmission of natural gas including planned and unplanned unavailability of these facilities, through the Union-wide central platform (commonly known as ENTSOG TP) (Art.
+- For reducing the burden of reporting on market participants and to make best use of existing data sources, reporting should involve where possible ENTSOG (Recital 8); - the obligation for reporting should be phased in, starting with transmitting fundamental data available on the transparency platforms of ENTSOG (Recital 11); - ENTSOG shall, on behalf of market participants, report information to ACER in relation to the capacity and use of facilities for transmission of natural gas including planned and unplanned unavailability of these facilities, through the Union-wide central platform (commonly known as ENTSOG TP) (Art.
 9); - ENTSOG is obliged to make the said information available to ACER as soon as it becomes available on its TP (Art.
 9).

-8 This non-exhaustive list is only listing the pieces of legislation in force at the time of drafting this report.
-ENTSOG expects, however, to be subject to additional/new pieces of legislation in 2024, upon final adoption by the EU Legislator of, notably: the so-called Hydrogen and Decarbonised Gas Package - amending/replacing the gas Directive and Regulation - the so-called "gas storage regulation", etc.
+This non-exhaustive list is only listing the pieces of legislation in force at the time of drafting this report.
+ENTSOG expects, however, to be subject to additional/new pieces of legislation in 2024, upon final adoption by the EU Legislator of, notably: the so-called Hydrogen and Decarbonised Gas Package - amending/replacing the gas Directive and Regulation - the so-called "gas storage regulation", the legal package on wholesale energy market for Union's protection against market manipulation, etc.